 Born and raised in South Carolina, Jennifer graduated from the Interlochen Arts Academy, the Eastman School of Music (BM), where she was awarded the Performance Certificate, Michigan State University (MM), and the University of Cincinnati College-Conservatory of Music (DMA).
 In the summers she teaches at the National Music Festival in Chestertown, MD and the Interlochen Arts Camp in Michigan.
 Jennifer was featured in the October 2019 cover article of Flute Talk magazine.
 Please visit www.jenniferparkerharley.com.

 Jared Hauser, Oboe

-Prior posts include principal oboe of the Orlando Philharmonic and the Palm Beach Opera; faculty at the Lynn Conservatory of Music, SUNY-Potsdam, and the Hot Springs Festival; and he has performed with the orchestras of Detroit, Atlanta, Houston, and Nashville.
-With degrees from the Oberlin Conservatory, Rice University, University of Michigan, and Michigan State University, Hauser’s principal teachers were James Caldwell, Alex Klein, Robert Atherholt, Dan Stolper and Harry Sargous.
-He is a Yamaha Artist and a founding board member of the National Music Festival.
+Prior posts include serving as principal oboe of the Orlando Philharmonic and the Palm Beach Opera; artist faculty at the Lynn Conservatory of Music, SUNY-Potsdam, the Interlochen Center for the Arts and the Hot Springs Music Festival.
+Other orchestral credits include performing with the symphony orchestras of Detroit, Atlanta, Houston, Nashville, the Orchestra Camerata Ducale (Turin, Italy), and the Atlanta Baroque Orchestra, among others.
+He was afounding member of the Board of Directors of the National Music Festival.

-Thomas Parchman, Clarinet
+Thomas Parchman, Clarinet/Director of Operations

 Jeffrey Keesecker, Bassoon